A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: A Short Window of Intense WR Nitrogen Enrichment

 \section{A Short Window of Intense WR Nitrogen Enrichment}

 We have presented evidence for WN stars in RXCJ2248-ID3 in two forms: first, the rest-frame optical WR blue bump discussed in Section~\ref{sec:WR} and shown in Figure~\ref{fig:spec}; second, a qualitative comparison of the CNO abundances to patterns expected for WR stars in \S~\ref{sec:abund} and Figure~\ref{fig:CNO}.
-Below, we examine the plausibility and impact of these WN stars.
-First, in \S~\ref{sec:LZWN}, we compare RXCJ2248-ID3 to expected trends for WR stars with decreasing metallicity.
-Second, in \S~\ref{sec:chemevol}, we use chemical evolution models and stellar yields to test whether WN stars can reproduce the observed CNO abundance pattern.
-Third, in \S~\ref{sec:Nmass}, we assess whether the mass of ionized N inferred for RXCJ2248-ID3 could plausibly be produced by its current stellar population.
-Together, these lines of investigation suggest that the enhanced N/O and suppressed C/O in RXCJ2248-ID3 represent a short-lived enrichment phase, unique to metal-poor, highly star-forming galaxies in the early universe (\S~\ref{sec:time}).
+Below, we examine the plausibility and impact of these WN stars by comparing RXCJ2248-ID3 to expected trends for WR stars with metallicity (\S~\ref{sec:LZWN}), testing whether stellar yields can reproduce the observed CNO abundance pattern (\S~\ref{sec:chemevol}), and assessing whether RXCJ2248-ID3's stellar population can produce its inferred mass of ionized N (\S~\ref{sec:Nmass}).
+Together, these lines of investigation suggest that the enhanced N/O and suppressed C/O in RXCJ2248-ID3 represent a short-lived enrichment phase, unique to metal-poor, highly star-forming galaxies in the early Universe (\S~\ref{sec:time}).